clarynathanwill/Pub-607-Tech-Project/downloadpage.md

 *"Remember, go straight to Grandma's house!
 Don't dawdle along the way and don't talk to strangers!
 The woods are dangerous!"*

 "Little Red Riding Hood" by Charles Perrault tells of a young girl who comes across a cunning wolf on the way to her grandmother's home.
 The wolf deceives both her and her grandmother and eats them, a grim ending for the protagonist of the story.
-This popular fairytale continues to delight and enthrall young readers all around the world.
+This popular fairytale continues to delight and enthrall young readers from all around the world.

+[View the audiobook here]

 <a href="https://lmgtfy.app/?q=How+to+Download+an+Audiobook" class="button">Download the Audiobook here</a>